-Over ten years have passed since I pencilled my first slasher movie review under an alias on the web.
-I was studying at that time and writing up flicks when i should have been doing coursework, so i wrote under the name of Chrisie Tuohy – a tribute to my Nan, Cristina, who had died that year.
-That’s a long time ago and surprisingly enough, I have never got round to reviewing my favourite ever and the one that started it all (for me anyway) – Halloween.
+Over ten years have passed since I penciled my first slasher movie review under an alias on the web.
+I was studying at that time and writing up flicks when i should have been doing coursework, so I wrote under the name of Chrisie Tuohy – a tribute to my Nan, Cristina, who had died that year.
+A decade is a long time ago and surprisingly enough, I have never got round to reviewing the one that started it all (for me anyway) – Halloween.

 It’s a big task, because it has been covered so many times and I’m not the best writer, so could I really do it any justice?
-I always had this on my mind.
-How do you put it to words something that changed your life?
+I always had this on my mind when I thought about putting pen to paper.
+How do I accurately describe on words something that changed my life?
 Could I really say what needed to be said?

 I came up with an idea.
 I’m not going to cover the same old ground here and instead I will write about the effect that Halloween had on me and why I love it so much and what I think makes it such a classic.